Sayaka Yamamoto: 2018–2021: Graduation from NMB48 and continued solo success

+2022–present: Return from hiatus and expansion of activities

-On April 1, 2022, Sayaka Yamamoto was announced as one of the singers featured on the soundtrack for the 2022 RPG “Memento Mori."
-A full version of her song “Lament” was released on the RPG’s associated YouTube channel on April 18.
+On April 1, 2022, Sayaka Yamamoto was announced as one of the singers featured on the soundtrack for the 2022-released AFKRPG “Memento Mori."
+A full version of her song “Lament” was released on the mobile game's associated YouTube channel on April 18.

 On July 14, Yamamoto announced her return from hiatus, with her condition in remission.
 On August 15, she held a special livestreamed performance to mark her return, and on October 16, she performed at the music festival Chillin' Vibes, her first in-person live event since ending her hiatus.

-On November 11, the digital album "ELLEGARDEN TRIBUTE" was released, with Yamamoto as one of the featuring artists with her rendition of "Kaze no Hi."
+On November 11, the digital album ELLEGARDEN TRIBUTE was released, with Yamamoto as one of the featuring artists with her rendition of "Kaze no Hi."
 She wrapped up 2022 with solo concerts in Tokyo and Osaka on December 27 and 29 respectively.

 On February 13, 2023, Yamamoto announced the establishment of her own private office, SYCompany, following the end of her management contract with her previous agency Showtitle at the end of 2022.
 Also in February, she held a fan club-exclusive Billboard Live tour, and participated in tribute concerts for Miyuki Nakajima.
+From the three songs she covered, her rendition of "Takaga Ai" was later released as a part of the live album "Utaenishi -Nakajima Miyuki RESPECT LIVE 2023-."

-Yamamoto will be releasing her fourth studio album “&” on May 17 and will be embarking on another nationwide tour in June and July 2023.
+Yamamoto released her fourth studio album “&” on May 17 and embarked on another eponymous nationwide tour in June and July 2023.
+A well-known avid Hanshin Tigers fan, the singer notably performed the Japanese national anthem before Game 3 of the 2023 Japan Series on October 31 at Koshien Stadium.

+2024 kicked off with another fan club-exclusive Billboard live tour, 3 months of consecutive releases—beginning with electro-swing track “Nocturnal” on February 28—, and her hall tour "RGB."

+On March 27, Yamamoto notably released "Tweedia (Blue Star)," the ending song for the anime "An Archdemon's Dilemma: How to Love Your Elf Bride."
+On April 24, the singer released her third digital single of the year, “Lingering Traces,” a second track for AFKRPG “Memento Mori."
+She held her first tour outside Japan in May and June.
+On August 23, Yamamoto launched her own jewelry brand, "flair et mot."
+Beginning September 4, the singer embarked on her first nationwide acoustic tour “Organic.”

+On October 30, Yamamoto digitally released “Seagull,” the third ending song for the anime "Shinkalion: Change the World."
+In November, she held her first "Battle of the Bands"-style tour, with each stop featuring a different co-headling artist: Abe Mao, ACIDMAN, and Scandal.
+On December 25, Yamamoto released her first EP "U TA CARTE."

+Beginning January 2025, the singer will hold two more tours back to back, one nationwide and another her now annual Billboard live tour.